HerbsBots/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 You are so much sunshine in every square inch Fizz-Buzz
 Triangles
-The problem of distinguishing prime numbers from composite numbers and of resolving the latter into their prime factors is known to be one of the most important and useful in arithmetic
+The problem of distinguishing prime numbers from composite numbers and of resolving the latter into their prime factors is known to be one of the most important and useful in arithmetiNumbers have life; they're not just symbols on paperc